Burnsville Legal Separation Attorney

 If you are considering a legal separation, you will want to work with a trusted legal separation attorney.
 At Burns Law Office, our Burnsville legal separation lawyer can help you navigate the process with ease.
 We serve clients throughout the Minneapolis metro area and across Minnesota.

-Legal Separation vs. Separation
+Legal Separation vs. Separation in Minneapolis

 A regular separation is when the parties simply decide to live separately without any court involvement.
 They are still legally married, but they maintain separate households and they have reached a custody agreement on their own.
 Couples tend to do this before deciding on divorce.
 In the end, some couples get back together while some continue toward divorce.